-Join Paul Nowak for an in-depth discussion in this video Tips for reading on tablets, part of Speed Reading Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Tips for reading on tablets, part of Learning Speed Reading.

 - Most of the techniques we described in this course…can be applied to reading on a tablet.…But there are some situations where you need…to make adjustments for touch screens…like the iPad or the Kindle.…Earlier in this course, we talked about how using your hand…as a guide can help you concentrate better,…and thus improve your reading speed.…On a tablet, this obviously is problematic.…So instead of using your hand as a pacer,…you can try using the opposite end…of a pen to guide your eyes.…Just move the pen smoothly and lightly…across the screen so you don't scratch the surface.…